 Serving it up:

 Biscotti, crunchy and crispy, nothing is a better pick-me-up with a hot beverage.
-From a google search we learn that though modern biscotti are associated with the Tuscan region of Italy, this popular Italian cookie traces its origins to Roman times.
+Modern biscotti are associated with the Tuscan region of Italy, this popular Italian cookie traces its origins to Roman times.
 The word biscotto (biscotti is the plural) derives from “bis,” Latin for twice, and “coctum” or baked (which became “cotto,” or cooked).
 These Italian treats have become a favorite among North Americans.
 Easy to make and even easier to eat, this recipe takes no time to put together and after two, twenty minute bakings – buono appetito!

 I hand wrote this recipe in the back of a cookbook so I’m not sure of its origin.

 - 2T Instant Espresso coffee